pluralsight-camel/fundamentals-of-integration-with-apache-camel/demos/module-6/module-6-demo.md

    -d '{"orderNumber":3, "itemNumber":10, "customerNumber":1000, "eventType":"order.event"}'
     ```
 5. The mock server running on port 8084 should receive the message and return a successful response.

+## Opportunity for Learning

+The fraud detection engine is an interesting use case for Camel and Kafka.
+I highly recommend extending it as a learning experience.
+Here's some ideas for enhancement:

+1. Add a Kafka Connect source connectors to consume transactions from other sources, such as a database of customer transactions.
+2. Add a stream for producing attributes of a fraudulent transaction so that they can be captured as "negatives".
+Negatives are known fraud, like a customer name or a payment card.
+3. Consume from the stream of negatives to spider through all transactions to find fraudulent historical transactions that may have been missed during initial processing.